Understanding these core concepts will help you build effective Plot Twists.

 }

-async onNewMessage(message: Message, threadId: string) {
+async onNewMessage(message: Message, conversationId: string) {

-await this.tools.plot.createActivity({
+await this.tools.plot.createThread({

 title: `Message from ${message.author}`,